somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Another Language of Matter: Language of Particles and the Language of Waves

 * The Language of Particles corresponds to the solid form whereas the Language of Waves corresponds to the liquid form.
-Stokes theorem or the Phase boundary corresponds to the De-Broglie relationship between Particle and Wave forms in the Phase Diagram.
+Stokes theorem or the Phase boundary appears in many contexts relating the Particle and Wavelike behaviours.
+One such form is the De-Broglie relationship between Particle and Wave forms.
 Here, in the Phase Diagram of Particles and Waves, the variation parameter is the Planck's constant which corresponds to variation parameters such as temperature and pressure in the usual phase diagram of materials.
+Particles and Waves are distinguished by their discrete and continuum degrees of freedom respectively.
+This is seen in the relations of Energy with Mass, Temperature and Frequency as $$E= c^2 m, E=k_bT, E=\hbar m$$ respectively.
+When a particular Mass, Temperature or Frequency is fixed, one degree of freedom is lost and Energy loses its Wave-like character.
+This makes Energy act through the degrees of freedom provided by the corresponding Particles that are discrete.
+   - For example as Light Wave of one frequency interacts with Light of another frequency, they are both Wavelike (fluid) and hence add by superposition.
+On the other hand when Light of a frequency interacts with particles such as an electron, which has only discrete degrees of freedom (atomic levels that an electron can occupy are discrete), then it has to act in the Language of Particles.
+This makes the Wave assume Particle like character- a photon with discrete degree of freedom.
+Hence, relations of the sort $$E=$$ constant $$\cdot$$ Continuous , capture Wave-Particle Duality by giving Energy both - continuum degree of freedom (Wave-like) and a discrete degree of freedom (Particle-like).

 ### Language of SpaceTime: The Language of Space and the Language of Time